 Cardiac Inotropy (Contractility)

-Changes in inotropy are an important feature of cardiac muscle because unlike skeletal muscle, cardiac muscle cannot modulate its force generation through changes in motor nerve activity and motor unit recruitment.
+Changes in inotropy are an important feature of cardiac muscle because, unlike skeletal muscle, cardiac muscle cannot modulate its force generation through changes in motor nerve activity and motor unit recruitment.
 When heart muscle contracts, all muscle fibers are activated and the only mechanisms that can alter force generation are changes in fiber length (preload; length-dependent activation) and changes in inotropy (length-independent activation).
-The influence of inotropic changes in force generation is clearly demonstrated by use of length-tension diagrams in which increased inotropy results increases active tension at a fixed preload.
-Furthermore, the inotropic property of cardiac muscle is displayed in the force-velocity relationship as a change in Vmax; that is, a change in the maximal velocity of fiber shortening at zero afterload.
-The increased velocity of fiber shortening that occurs with increased inotropy increases the rate of ventricular pressure development, which is manifested as an increase in maximal dP/dt (i.e., rate of pressure change) during the phase of isovolumetric contraction.
+The effects of changes in inotropy on force generation can be illustrated by length-tension diagrams, in which increased inotropy increases active tension at a fixed preload.
+The inotropic property of cardiac muscle is displayed in the force-velocity relationship as a change in Vmax.
+A change in the maximal velocity of fiber shortening at zero afterload.
+The increased velocity of fiber shortening that occurs with increased inotropy increases the rate of ventricular pressure development, which is manifested as an increase in maximal dP/dt (i.e., rate of pressure change) measured during the phase of isovolumetric contraction.
 Because of these changes in the mechanical properties of contracting cardiac muscle, an increase in inotropy leads to an increase in ventricular stroke volume.

 Effects of Inotropy on Frank-Starling Curves

 By altering the rate of ventricular pressure development, the rate of ventricular ejection into the aorta (i.e., ejection velocity) is changed.
 Because there is finite time available for ejection (~200 msec), changes in ejection velocity alter the stroke volume - increased ejection velocity increases stroke volume, whereas reduced ejection velocity decreases stroke volume.